hoodiehq/hood.ie/README.md

 <img src="http://i.giphy.com/7SEOvVtOdtU2Y.gif" />

+### Editorsconfig

 Use the .editorsconfig file with your editor of choice to ensure a consistent coding style.
 Plugins are available at [http://editorconfig.org/#download](http://editorconfig.org/#download title="editorconfig download").

+### Coding standards

+* Avoid using IDs if possible
+* Avoid styling elements directly
+* Never combine element and class selectors like `ul.list`
+* Avoid nesting deeper than 3 levels (Inception rule)
+* Use `$variables` reasonable
+* Leave one empty line before and after a nested selector
+* We use Autoprefixer, so no need to write vendor prefixes

 ### How to use Layouts inside of Jekyll